lucky-skebe/SoundSync/README.md

   - [ ] quadratic/logaritmic scaling
   - [ ] multiple thresholds
 - [ ] JS/Electron Port for cross platform compartibility
-- [ ] Grouping of PipeLine Elements to one container (e.g. having a multiply, add and clamping element in one group wich could behave like the old linear scaling behaviour)
+- [ ] Grouping of PipeLine Elements to one container like Gstreamer Bins(e.g. having a multiply, add and clamping element in one group wich could behave like the old linear scaling behaviour)

-##Technical details
+## Technical details

 In the latest version I started implementing an extensible Pipeline very heavily influenced by the GStreamer Framework wich should make it possible to create custom pipelines to you buttplug device (or other outputs in theory).
 This should also make it possible to extend the functionality vie Plugins later on.